SantosPauloRF/tasks_app/README.md

 ```

 Wich makes all the file pathing inside of your project more clean, clear and scalable to work with more people.
-So i setup my "src" folder as the beggining of my project, then i could use the path for everthing based in that folder.
+So i setup my "src" folder as the beggining point of my project, then i could use the path for everthing based in that folder.

 Firebase: